Profiscience/ko-component-router/README.md

     // when your application is in a nested basepath,
     // you must specify the basepath.
 When hashbang
-    // routing is used, this can be inferred.
+    // routing is used, this will not be used and instead inferred
+    // by window.location.pathname
     basePath: '/'
 }
 ```

 #### API
+`start`
-In addition to the `<ko-component-router>` component, this library adds `router` to the `ko` namespace, and exposes the following api:
+Starts the router and adds `router` to `ko`

 `ko.router.show(path)`
 Navigates to the specified path